-Every year since 1812, the largest lottery in the world is held on December 22nd in Spain.
-The Loteria De Navidad commonly known as the El Gordo (big prize) de Navidad has the highest overall payout of any lottery in the world.
-In 2018 the total prize winnings for the Christmas season draw is E2.4 Billion across the country.
+Every year since 1812, one of the largest lotteries in the world is held on December 22nd in Spain.
+The Loteria De Navidad is commonly known as the El Gordo (big prize) de Navidad has the highest overall payout of any lottery in the world.
+In 2020 the total prize winnings for the Christmas season draw is E2.4 Billion across the country.

 It has become a tradition that almost all citizens take part in every year.

-Familie, coworker, and friends will often go in on tickets together, even small towns have won big in the El Gordo de Navidad.
-They have a unique lottery format that allows them to keep the same traditions from when it first started.
+Families, coworkers and friends will often go in on tickets together, even small towns have won big in the El Gordo de Navidad.
+It has a unique lottery format that allows them to keep the same traditions from when it first started.
 The drawing itself is like a National holiday.
 The ceremony is broadcast throughout the country on television and radio and is followed by many lavish parties.

 The El Gordo lottery is different from the North American style lottery where you can choose your own numbers or have them randomly generated from a list.
 The Spanish Lottery tickets are pre-printed with numbers from 1 – 100,000 and then each number is copied into several series.
 For example, there are 100,000 original tickets and then they are all copied sometimes more than 150,000 times.
 So, on your ticket, you will see your Ticket number as well as your Batch Number.
 Both these numbers need to be present to win.